 Out On Good Behavior by Dahlia Adler

 I know this book is a fluffy contemporary romance, however, within the fluff was also hidden depths, such as conversations between Frankie (a pansexual woman) and her romantic interest Samara (a Lesbian woman who was still in the closet).
 Frankie wouldn’t tolerate certain behaviours from Samara, such as slut-shaming or gate-keeping, it was a conversation that needed to be had and Samara (as well as the Author) handled the issues well.
-When they were forced to sit down and actually have a conversation about their relationship, both parties were able to communicate with each other what they wanted and what they needed within a relationship and still be respectful to the other party.
+When they were forced to sit down and actually have a conversation about their relationship, both parties were able to communicate with each other what they wanted and needed within a relationship, and still be respectful to the other party.

 15. Favorite Passage/Quote From A Book You Read In 2017?

 “Remember, you have the future to think about.
 And you’ve surrounded yourself with people who think only of the past.” – Petrichor, Saga: Volume 7.

 17. Book That Shocked You The Most (Because of a plot twist, character death, left you hanging with your mouth wide open, etc.)